School of Art + Art History

 Allison Westerfield

 Allison Westerfield is a doctoral student studying modern and contemporary art under the advice of Dr. Rachel Silveri.
 She received her BA in Arts Administration from the University of West Florida.
-She went on to attend Savannah College of Art and Design earning her MA in Art History.
-Her current research focuses on the medical invention and visual construction of hysteria by Jean-Martin Charcot and its feminist afterlives, as women artists worked to reclaim feminine madness from its patriarchal medicalization.
+She then attended Savannah College of Art and Design earning her MA in Art History.
+Her current research focuses on the intersection of tarot and occultism in the work of women surrealist artists, such as Leonora Carrington, Leonor Fini, and Remedios Varo.
 Outside of academia, she works as an independent curator.
-Recent exhibitions include mini golf of sensual sports photographs by McKinna Anderson at Florida Mining Gallery and Waiting Room at Laundromat Art Space in Miami.
+Recent exhibitions include mini golf of sensual sports photographs by McKinna Anderson at Florida Mining Gallery, Waiting Room at Laundromat Art Space in Miami and Ctrl [Alt] Self at Westobou Gallery in Augusta, GA.

 Connect with the School of Art + Art History